6 Best Renters Insurance Companies in Wisconsin of 2025

 Liberty Mutual renters insurance Wisconsin

-For over 100 years, Liberty Mutual has been a reliable insurance carrier for a variety of coverages.
+For over 100 years, Liberty Mutual has been a reliable insurance carrier for various coverages.

 Liberty Mutual offers a wide array of discounts on renters insurance, which is why we chose the company for our list.